makrai/notes/mu18-all-but-the-top-embed.md

   * text classification task using a well established CNN classifier (Kim, 2014) and RNN classifiers: with vanilla RNN, GRU (Chung+ 2015) and LSTM Greff+ (2016)
-  * two different pre-trained word vectors, five datasets and four archits
+  * two pre-trained word vectors, five datasets and four archits
     * performance improves on a majority of instances (34 out of 40) by a good margin (2.85% on average)